 Finally, many introverts have a rich inner world.
 We spend a great deal of time taking in information, processing it, and forming our own opinions.
-This results in us having a lot of interesting thoughts and big ideas to share — when we are provided a safe environment.
+This results in us having a lot of interesting thoughts and big ideas to share — when we are provided with a safe social environment.

-1. Listen and follow up.
-When starting a conversation with someone new, I often worried that I would quickly run out of things to say and we would fall into an uncomfortable silence.
+When starting a conversation with someone I didn’t know well, such as a new coworker or a friend of a friend, I often worried that I would run out of things to say and we’d fall into an uncomfortable silence.
 However, when I changed my perspective on this problem, I realized it was actually an opportunity.

-When you first meet someone, you have nearly unlimited topics to talk about because they are entirely new to you.
+When you first meet someone, you have nearly unlimited topics to talk about because this person is entirely new to you.
 The key to keeping the conversation going is to listen and then follow up.
-If you receive a simple or even one-word answer to a question, follow it up with a more open-ended question.
+If you receive a simple or one-word answer to a question, follow it up with a more open-ended question.

 In order to move the conversation from superficial to something deeper, I encourage you to give the gift of going first.
-You can choose to share something a little vulnerable, which will move the conversation in the direction of more meaningful connection.
+When talking with someone, you can choose to share something a little vulnerable, which will move the conversation in the direction of more meaningful connection.
 In my experience, people usually respond in kind, and this creates a fulfilling bonding experience.

 Remember that vulnerability does not have to mean exposing your darkest secrets.
-Bringing up new topics, asking about needs, trying new activities, and sharing success stories also involve vulnerability.
+Bringing up new topics, asking about needs, trying new activities, and sharing success stories all involve vulnerability.
 Adjust accordingly depending on who you’re with.

 You can start the trend by opening up about personal victories you have experienced and allow others to be excited for you.
 Turn it outward as well by asking others about the things that are going well in their life or what they have accomplished recently.
 Encourage them to share the good and celebrate joyfully with them.

 Aside from offering your own stories (as suggested in #3), you can also encourage the other person to share by asking them engaging questions.
 Do not settle for comments about the weather.
 Ask people the questions you wish they would ask you.
 Or ask them about something you know they are talented at.
 This allows them to shine and feel good.

 If you’re anything like me, even though you’re an introvert, you still crave connection with others.
 Utilize these four strategies to connect with others in introvert-friendly ways.
-You really can choose to create the meaningful conversations and relationships you want to have.
+You really can choose to create the meaningful relationships you want to have.